 The Cheers dashboard in TINYpulse helps administrators keep an eye on Cheers over time to evaluate how recognition programs are performing and identify departments which may be at risk for attrition.

 Cheers and recognition data is constantly streaming into TINYpulse through Cheers and employee responses to pulse questions.
-This dashboard which you can access in the Admin Portal in the Engage dropdown menu is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the top three highlights of the Recognition dashboard.
+This Cheers dashboard, which you can access by clicking on the Cheers page in the Dashboards tab, is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the top three highlights of the Recognition dashboard.